nextleap-project/countermitm/source/claimchains.rst

    GossipClaims: <head imprint of my claim chain>

 Once a header is available,
-the corresponding ClaimChain block can be retrieved from the block service.
+the corresponding ClaimChain block(s) can be retrieved from the block storage service.
 After retrieving the chain the recipients can verify that the other recipients keys are properly included in the chain.